kennyhyun/linuxdev/README.md

 - Faster host(Linux VM) volume sharing
 - Free

-## How would it be like setting up the Linux dev environment?
+## Setting up the Linux dev environment

 :warning: Note that this script will disable WSL2.

+### Running scripts

 1. Unzip or git clone this repo
     - https://github.com/kennyhyun/linuxdev/archive/refs/heads/main.zip
-1. Run a script
+1. Run setup scripts
+    - Windows
         1. Install host dependencies and dev tools
-        - Windows; Open powershell as Admin
+            - Open powershell as Admin and run `setup.ps1`
-          - disable hyper-v
-          - VSCode
-          - Windows Terminal
-          - gitbash with unix tools
-          - Other tools like DB clients (optional)
+        1. Bootup vagrant with provision
+            - Open terminal (git bash) and run `bootstrap.sh`
     - Mac
-          - VSCode
-          - iTerm2
-          - Rectangle
-          - Other tools like DB clients (optional)
-        - Common
-          - vagrant
-          - virtualbox
+        1. Install host dependencies and dev tools
+            - Open teminal and run `setup.sh`
         1. Bootup vagrant with provision
+            - continue to run `bootstrap.sh`
+1. Wait until bootstrap.sh does
+    - input username to use in the VM
-        - Latest Debian Linux
+    - Install latest Debian Linux
     - Install Docker
-    1. input username
-    1. Run ssh scripts into VM to bootstrap, top half
     - Create a user with UID 1000 and sudoer
+    - ohmyzsh
+    - expose samba share, `Projects`
-        - Create ssh credentials and show public key
+    - generate id_rsa key and show public key

-        - install basic devtools from external [dotfiles project](https://github.com/kennyhyun/dotfiles)
+It's okay to repeat this bootstrap script.

+### After finished bootstrap

+Copy and paste ssh public key to use in Github and so on

-After finishing bootstrap, you can ssh into Linux dev env
+Now you can ssh into Linux dev env

 ```bash
 ssh linuxdev
 ```

-## External dotfiles

-You can fork this repo and replace the git submodule to your own dotfiles repo.

-## Additional Goals

-- Docker support for the host
-  - create docker certificates
-  - install docker tools for the host
-    - docker-cli
-    - docker-compose

-## Install
+Run `init_dotfiles.sh` to continue setting up dotfiles In ssh, run `/vagrant/init_dotfiles.sh`

+It installs basic devtools from external [dotfiles project](https://github.com/kennyhyun/dotfiles)

+You can override repo by `DOTFILE_REPO=git@github.com:kennyhyun/dotfiles.git`

+### Commands

+- `vagrant halt` to shut down the VM
+- `vagrant up` to turn on the VM
+- `./destory.sh` to start from scratch

+If you want to repeat from scratch for some reason, you can run `./destroy.sh` and retry `bootstrap.sh`.

-### Windows 10 users
+### For Windows 10 users

 #### setup.ps1